Do You Own a Business?

 Content doesn’t have to be written.
-Visual, audio and other types of content also play important roles in SEO.
+Visual, audio, and other types of content also play important roles in SEO.

-SEO content involves a wide range of small and large interactions between your brand and a customer or a potential customer.
+SEO content involves a wide range of small and large interactions between your brand a customer or a potential customer.
 Here’s an overview:

 These are the bread and butter of any retail e-commerce site.
 They’re simply a page displaying the products being sold.
-Here’s a simple example of a snow tire on Amazon.

 Product pages allow for direct sales, but they help your brand online in other ways, too.
-A good product page can serve as both SEO content and a PPC landing page.
+A good product page can serve as a both SEO content and a PPC landing page.
 These will both help to increase your ranking in the search engines and drive sales directly.

 Guiding a customer through a sale is a bit of an art and a bit of a science.
 For more information on the interplay between SEO and sales, check out Customer Psychology and the Check Out Page.